PAMunb/securibench-micro/README.md

 We haved moved from **javax servlet api** to **Jakarta servlet** and in order not to lost the old code we have versioned it in two folders.

+This test suite contents 122 tests allocate in 12 categories.

 ***src/securibench/v1***: contents the test suite using **javax servlet api**